p4ali/Notes/coursera/proglang_ruby.md

 Pt.new(1,2).double # (2,4)
 "hi".double # "hihi"
 ```

+### Lookup rules
+* When looking for receiver `obj`'s method `m`, look in `obj`'s class, then mixins that class include(later includes shadow), then `obj`'s superclass, the superclass's mixins, etc
+* As for instance variables, the mixin method are included in the same object.
+So usually bad style for mixin methods to use indance variable since a name clash would be like `CowboyArtist` pocket problem

 ## Hashes
 Like a record, where field name can be anything (string and symbols in common), and value can be anything.